cunnie/writings/i_am_become_forever.md

 over the manuals like some ancient wizard studying a foreign text, hoping to find the nugget of information he needed.

-And there it was: a rack of three ring binders, label.
+And there it was: a rack of three ring binders, labelled.
 He opened them up.
 The Courier typeface, in all its glory.
 Courier — the working man's typeface.
-These manuals weren't typeset: they were typed up and xeroxed (was that still a word?).
+These manuals weren't typeset: they were typed and xeroxed (was that still a word?).
 And the writing: so exact.
 And every once in a while a very simple line diagram.
 He felt transported to an earlier era, to his youth, when there was no Internet, when the manuals were the sole source of information, and thus incredibly precious.

 He began with the "Operator's Manual".
 Ah yes, this seemed a good start.
 He skimmed through it.
 Then he jumped to the "Hardware Reference", and then the